openshift/installer/docs/user/troubleshooting.md

 If no pods are shown, etcd will need to be [investigated](#etcd-is-not-running).

-### Unable to SSH into Master Nodes
+### Unable to access the Master Nodes via ssh

-In order to SSH into the master nodes as user `core`, it is necessary to include an administrator's SSH key during the installation.
-When asked by the installation wizzard for the ssh-key, make sure you define the absolute path to your key.
-This key will be added to the core user's authorized_keys file.
-If installed in aws you will not see this key attached to your instance as a keypair in the aws console.
+In order to ssh into the master nodes as user **core**, it is necessary to include an administrator's SSH key during the installation.
+When asked by the installation wizard for the ssh-key, make sure you select your ssh-key from the wizard prompt ( ~/.ssh/*.pub ).
+This key will be added to the **core** user's **authorized_keys** file.
+If installed in AWS you will **not** see this key attached to your instance as a keypair in the AWS console.

 If SSH authentication is failing, ensure that the proper SSH key is being used.